Tools Support

 FCL 20ft250 bags (15 MT)$2,800 – $4,50012-18 daysStandard commercial lots

-FCL 40ft400 bags (24 MT)$3,500 – $5,80012-18 daysLarge volumes, cost optimization
+FCL 40ft400 bags (24 MT)$3,500 – $5,80012-18 daysLarge volumes, lower cost

 LCL1-150 bags$90 – $160 per CBM22-35 daysSpecialty micro-lots, samples

-Air FreightUp to 5,000 kg per flight$4.00 – $6.50 per kg2-3 daysUrgent samples, competition lots
+Air FreightUp to 5,000 kg per flight$4.00 – $6.50 per kg2-3 daysUrgent samples, contest lots

 Port Options for Coffee Exports

-PortLocationAnnual Coffee VolumeKey Advantages
+PortLocationAnnual Coffee VolumeKey Strengths

 Temperature & Quality Control